 David filmed the gobbler on the roost as the sky lightened, first in silhouette and then in full sunlight as the rising sun glinted off its iridescent plumage.
 After a while, both birds flew into the field out of range but working their way toward the blind.
 But then the hen veered off toward the creek with her beau in tow.
 By this time David had been able to zoom in on the gobbler’s beard and it was either broomed off or the bird was a jake.
 The bird’s spurs were hidden by the grass.
 Some birds mature quicker than others so this could be a gobbling jake.
 Luke’s older brother, Zach, first bird was a big gobbler.
 Luke didn’t want to settle for an immature bird.

 When David called to the tom after he had flown down, another gobbler answered from the left and seemed to be headed toward the field.
 The gobbler in the field answered back and ran to the edge of the field to cut off the interloper.
 No jake would act this aggressively toward another bird.
-This was a boss bird, old with a broomed off beard.
+This had to be a boss bird, old with a broomed off beard.

 As the old bird gobbled at the edge of the field the other gobbler shut up.
 David called and the old bird moved toward the blind.
 But half way there the hen called and the gobbler stopped.
 David called and the old bird moved a couple steps closer.
 Then the hen called again and the old bird watched as she walked toward the creek.
 By this time the old bird was within range but David had hoped to get him closer.
 You could almost see the wheels working in the old bird’s brain as he tried to decide whether to seek out the sweet sounding honey at the edge of the woods or follow the familiar hen he had spent the morning with.